Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     print("You are too young to drive")
 ```
-**Explanation:** Nested conditions allow you to check additional conditions only when outer conditions are met.
+ Nested conditions allow you to check additional conditions only when outer conditions are met.
 Each level of nesting adds another layer of indentation.

 ### Complex Decision Trees